Duval County Urban Gardening Program

 The demonstration garden is maintained by the Urban Gardening Program Assistant, Urban Gardening Aide and Master Gardener Volunteers.
 It provides the latest methods in:

 It is a great place to learn about vegetable and herb gardening.
-To visit the site please contact Mary Puckett at (904) 255-7450 to arrange a date and time.
+To visit the site please contact Beth Marlowe at (904) 255-7450 to arrange a date and time.

 Community Gardening Program